geko-tech/geko/docs/features/plugins/OfficialPlugins/ImpactAnalysis.md

 The plugin consists of several parts:

-1. SharedTarget generation: a SharedTarget is generated and includes all tests matching the regular expression specified when configuring the plugin.
-During project compilation, tests take up the most space in DerivedData because, due to static linking, each module with tests contains all of its dependencies.
-Combining the execution of all test modules into a single SharedTarget reduces the size of DerivedData by several times.
+1. SharedTarget generation: a SharedTarget includes all tests matching the regular expression specified when configuring the plugin.
+This technique allows to run all tests within a single process instead of multiple processes corresponding to each module.
+It can also help with DerivedData size when static linking is used throughout project.
+Since each static module is "baked in" into final executable, duplication occurs across multiple test bundles.
 2. ImpactAnalysis: as a result of this step, only the tests for the affected modules remain in the SharedTarget created in the previous step.

 [Source Code](https://github.com/geko-tech/GekoPlugins/tree/main/ImpactAnalysis)